Baraklava/Manic_Miners/README.md

 ### Author's note: Currently an issue with Github replaces the "line endings" makes the Levels not load properly.
 As soon as this is fixed, probably on my end, I will keep updating this regularly.
 You *can* circumvent this by extracting the Levels zip into ManicMiners/Levels.
 In the meantime, join the Discord for the latest builds!
+All links found here: https://trello.com/c/I6FQo76V/61-download-links

 # Manic Miners: The Rock Raiders remake
 Manic Miners is an in-progress complete Lego Rock Raiders remake done in Unreal Engine.
 Play it for free right here, right now!